Jeji-cs/Trash-Classification-and-Recycling-Assistant-using-YOLO-Variants/README.md

 ## output:
-Complete Executio of Project with output
+Complete Execution of Project with output

 https://github.com/user-attachments/assets/b0a49293-d596-455b-ae93-01a687765401